Acle railway station

-Acle railway station is on the Wherry Lines in the east of England, serving the town of Acle, Norfolk.
+Acle railway station is a stop on the Wherry Lines in the east of England, serving the town of Acle, Norfolk.
 It is 10 mi 34 chain down the line from Norwich on the route to Great Yarmouth.
 Its three-letter station code is ACL.

 History

 Opened by the Great Eastern Railway in 1883, it became part of the London and North Eastern Railway following the Grouping of 1923.
 The line then passed on to the Eastern Region of British Railways upon nationalisation in 1948.

-When sectorisation was introduced, the station was served by Regional Railways until the privatisation of British Railways.
+When sectorisation was introduced, the station was served by Regional Railways until the privatisation of British Rail.

-Today the station is served by Greater Anglia, which operates the services between Norwich and Great Yarmouth.
+Today, the station is managed by Greater Anglia, which operates all passenger services between Norwich and Great Yarmouth with Class 755 Stadler FLIRT electro-diesel multiple units.

 Until 2019, trains were formed by diesel multiple units of Classes 153, 156 or 170.
 During the summer months, some locomotive-hauled trains, top-and-tailed with a Class 37 at either end, would work certain services on the Wherry Lines.
-All services are now operated by the brand new Class 755 Stadler FLIRT electro-diesel multiple units.

-The station has the only passing loop on the Acle branch of the line, and in times past there was a coaling depot.
+The station has the only passing loop on the Acle branch of the line.
+A coaling depot was once located here.